demengc/PluginBase/README.md

 ## Special Thanks

+Special thanks to the following for their contribution to this project:

-A special thank you to [lucko](https://github.com/lucko/helper) for creating helper, a major part of this library.
-Your contributions have been invaluable to this project.
+- [lucko](https://github.com/lucko/helper) for creating helper, a major part of this library

-Another special thank you to [CryptoMorin](https://github.com/CryptoMorin/XSeries) for creating XSeries, a library that enables PluginBase's cross-version compatibility.
+- [CryptoMorin](https://github.com/CryptoMorin/XSeries) for creating XSeries, a library that enables cross-version compatibility
+- [Revxrsal](https://github.com/Revxrsal/Lamp) for creating Lamp, a powerful command framework

 ## Support